samurai-x/samurai-x/ooxcb/docs/source/concepts.rst

     my_window.change_attributes_checked().check()

-No need to flush, `check` will send this request if it was not already sent.
+No need to flush, `check` will send this request.
 You get a nicer traceback then::

     Traceback (most recent call last):